GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Introduction

-CFs can be either actual instances from the training data \cite{Brughmans2021NICEAA, Mamun2024UseOW}, or can be an hypothetical synthetic sample made with a combination of feature values \cite{Schut2021GeneratingIC, Arefeen2023DesigningUB, Arefeen2024GlyManGM}.
-In fact, the utility of CF interventions in diabetes research is not entirely new.
+CFs can be either actual instances from the training data \cite{Brughmans2021NICEAA, Mamun2024UseOW}, or hypothetical synthetic samples made with a combination of feature values \cite{Arefeen2023DesigningUB, Arefeen2024GlyManGM}.
+The utility of CF interventions in diabetes research is not entirely new.
 Lenatti et al. showed that CFs significantly improve fasting blood sugar, systolic blood pressure, triglycerides and HDL among people at risk for diabetes \cite{Lenatti2022ANM}.
 In a separate study, authors generated CF recommendations related to a healthy lifestyle for preventing diabetes onset \cite{Lenatti2022CharacterizationOT}.
 Xiang et al. produced realistic CFs for diabetes prevention leveraging variational autoencoders \cite{Xiang2022RealisticCE}.
 Shah et al. \cite{Shah2025EnhancingMS} used CFs to generate alternate cases where metabolic syndrome is absent.
-However, none of these prior research focused on glucose control by integrating use preferences into the process of generating counterfactual explanations.
-As a result, the actionable information generated using CFs in prior research is often infeasible, unrealistic and contradictory to domain knowledge \cite{Bhattacharya2023DirectiveEF}.
+Soumma et al. \cite{Soumma2026CounterfactualMW, Soumma2025SenseCFLC} generated LLM-based CFs for data augmentation.
+However, no prior research integrated user preferences into CF generation for glucose control.
+Hence, the actionable insights are often infeasible, unrealistic and contradictory to domain knowledge \cite{Bhattacharya2023DirectiveEF}.

-The proposed GlyTwin framework enhances the scope of digital twin in preventing adverse health outcomes and incorporates user preference in the intervention process process.
-We propose CFs as a novel addition to digital twin systems capable of flipping the prediction outcome and empowering the users (e.g., patients, clinicians).
-Within GlyTwin, we propose CFs as a way of modifying behavioral pathways for hyperglycemia prevention.
-While existing digital twin paradigm is primarily focused on projecting glycemic responses to assist with intervention planning, GlyTwin explores behavioral trajectories and creates intervention plans based on modified behavioral factors.
-Additionally, GlyTwin takes stakeholders' preferences - like those of patients and physicians - by integrating feature weight inputs with the model's derived preferences into the CF generation process.
-Thereby, GlyTwin empowers patients to express their personal preferences, like keeping certain aspects of behavior unchanged, directly reflected in the interventions designed for them.
+GlyTwin aims to enhance the scope of digital twin in preventing adverse health outcomes with CF interventions as a novel addition.
+While existing digital twin paradigm is primarily focused on projecting glycemic responses to assist with intervention planning, GlyTwin explores behavioral trajectories and creates intervention plans based on modifiable factors.
+Additionally, GlyTwin takes stakeholders' preferences - like those of individuals with T1D and physicians - by weighting features in the CF generation process to reflect individual priorities.
+Thereby, GlyTwin ensures tailored intervention plans that enhance within-target glycemic range and user trust.
 Contributions made through the design of GlyTwin can be shortlisted as follows.